Fear usually triggers one of three reactions: control, anger or withdrawal (the latter two actually being forms of the first).

 Minister to the Real Issue

 Store this revelation away in your memory.
-And the next time you encounter control, anger or withdrawal in a relationship, look behind these behaviors to discern the real issue.
+And the next time you encounter control, anger or withdrawal in a relationship (especially in yourself!), look behind these behaviors to discern the real issue.
 More often than not, it will be a hidden concern, anxiety, apprehension or other form of fear.
-Instead of defending yourself, try something like this:

 “I’ve just realized how concerned you must be about [describe the issue as graciously as possible].
 I’m sorry I didn’t see this sooner.
 Please help me to understand more clearly how you’re feeling so we can work together on this.”